Lose a Loved One or Your Home in a Fire?

 Who May Be Liable for Widespread Fires?

 Liability for a fire usually depends on how it started.
 A wildfire may seem like a natural disaster, but usually a person or business is to blame for starting the blaze.
 In northern California, downed power lines are the leading cause of wildfires.
 For example, PG&E may be to blame for the 2017 Tubbs fire, as poor maintenance likely contributed to the downed power lines that started the fire.
 If a power line falls and causes a destructive wildfire, then it is possible that the local municipality shares liability.
-Additionally, some counties and cities refuse to shut down grids during a blaze, which may increase the length of the fire.
+Additionally, some counties and cities refuse to shut down grids during a blaze, which can potentially increase the length of the fire.

-General negligence and arson may also cause devastating fires.
+General negligence and arson may also be the cause of devastating fires.
 Someone may intentionally start a fire for the purpose of insurance fraud or vandalism.
 In other cases, a property manager may fail to install fire retardant materials on a property.
 While it may be easier to identify liability in some of these cases, some claims are more abstract.
 For example, Californians are debating over who is liable for housing built in fire-risk areas.
 Critics point to bad planning as a potential reason for catastrophes like the Tubbs fire.
 Irresponsible construction or planning of apartments and homes may create new risks.

 Due to the incredible amount of damage a fire can cause, these types of claims require creative thinking and extensive legal knowledge.
 Our attorneys have the experience necessary to fully investigate these cases.
-Whether you lost a home in a wildfire or were affected by a serious structure fire, we can gather evidence and keep you up to date on any changes to law.
+Whether you lost a home in a wildfire or were affected by a serious structure fire, we can gather evidence and keep you up to date on any changes to the law.
 With genuine enthusiasm and years of experience, you can be confident that we will explore every option.

 Has your home, apartment or commercial property been damaged in a fire?
 Have you lost a loved one or sustained injury due to a blaze?
 Are you still waiting for contractors to rebuild your property and hope they charge you fairly?
 Our firm can provide you with the legal counsel you need to bring the swift resolution you are looking for.
 We can see if there are other options available for you to maximize your settlement.
-You can be confident about your fire claim because we are aggressive litigators and have a record of success.
+You can be confident about your fire claim because we are aggressive litigators with a proven record of success.